adhywiranata/react-code-split-component/README.md

 **not yet supported**

 [Dynamic Import](https://github.com/tc39/proposal-dynamic-import) is currently in TC39 Proposal.
-When dynamic imports is officially supported, I'm sure to update this module to take advantage of the awesomeness of dynamic imports.
+When dynamic imports is officially supported, this repo will get updated to take advantage of the awesomeness of dynamic imports.

 ## SSR Support 🔬

 **Server Side Rendering currently not supported**

+## Side Note ✨

+I Came up with this component since I've been manually code-splitting components and put them into lazy loaded components.
+Doing these things can quickly become painful and cumbersome, so a dedicated component will helps a lot.
+Please give feedback or let me know if you find some issues.
+Will be glad to hear some stories on how code-splitting helps you reduce initial bundle size and improve your app's first meaningful paint.